Stop Asking Me Questions

 “You’ll get through this.”

-The troubled character gets a hug.
+(Give the troubled character a hug.)

 Don’t let down your readers.
 You may be their last hope at the end of their day after everything else has gone wrong.
 They want to give you their loyalty.
 Let them have their wish to adore you as you create rich characters who can think for themselves.